sidilabs/mock-server-api/README.md

 ### mocks/index.ts
   - file responsible to communicate with the Mountebank and configure the mock server

+## Required configurations

+- Docker & Docker Compose to be installed

 ## Run steps

 - Inside the mocks folder: `docker-compose up -d`